ethereum-optimism/optimism/packages/docs/src/core/src/integrating-tests.rst

 To use the transpiler with Truffle, set truffle's ``compilers.solc.version`` configuration to ``@eth-optimism/solc-transpiler``, and configure the ``EXECUTION_MANAGER_ADDRESS`` environment variable.

-Currently, Truffle does not provide a clean way to use custom chain IDs, so we have created the ``@eth-optimism/ovm-truffle-provider-wrapper`` library to seamlessly wrap your provider of choice to handle this.
+Currently, Truffle does not provide a clean way to use custom chain IDs, so we have created the ``@eth-optimism/ovm-truffle-provider-wrapper`` package to seamlessly wrap your provider of choice to handle this.
+Note: you will also need to include ``@eth-optimism/rollup-full-node`` as a dependency if you would like to run a full node locally (or use ``ProviderWrapper.wrapProviderAndStartLocalNode(...)``).

 example truffle-config.json:

 .. code-block:: json

   const HDWalletProvider = require('truffle-hdwallet-provider');
-  const wrapProvider = require('@eth-optimism/ovm-truffle-provider-wrapper');
+  const ProviderWrapper = require("@eth-optimism/ovm-truffle-provider-wrapper");
   const mnemonic = 'candy maple cake sugar pudding cream honey rich smooth crumble sweet treat';

   // Set this to the desired Execution Manager Address -- required for the transpiler